Aspremont-Lynden Castle

 Aspremont-Lynden Castle, locally known as Kasteel d'Aspremont-Lynden, lies in the center of the village of Oud-Rekem, in the province of Limburg in the Flemish region in Belgium.

 The first castle at this site dates back to the 10th century.
 This was a motte castle.
-Around 1350 the first castle was replaced by a new oval-shaped castle.
-That second castle was inhabited until 1507 after which it fell to ruin.
+Around 1350, the first castle was replaced by a new oval-shaped castle.
+That second castle was inhabited until 1507, after which it fell into ruin.

-Around 1595 the third castle was built, on the foundations of its predecessor, by Count Herman d'Aspremont-Lynden in the style of the Mosan-Renaissance.
+Around 1595, Count Herman d'Aspremont-Lynden built the third castle on the foundations of its predecessor, in the style of the Mosan Renaissance.

-In 1792 Aspremont-Lynden Castle was claimed by the French and used as a military hospital until 1795.
-After that large parts of the castle were torn down.
+In 1792, Aspremont-Lynden Castle was claimed by the French and used as a military hospital until 1795.
+After that, large parts of the castle were torn down.
 The remaining parts were used as an institute for beggars until 1890.
-From 1891 until 1904 it was then used as a re-education home for boys.
+From 1891 until 1904, it was used as a re-education home for boys.

-Following a drastic renovation the castle was used as a state psychiatric institution until 1974.
+Following a major renovation, the castle served as a state psychiatric institution until 1974.
 After that, the castle changed hands several times.
 One of the owners even wanted to install a cinema in the cellars.
-At present a lack of funding is halting further restoration, historical research and exploitation.
-It is now intermittently used for exhibitions and such.
+At present, a lack of funding is halting further restoration, historical research, and exploitation.
+It is now used intermittently for exhibitions and similar events.

-At present Aspremont-Lynden Castle can only be visited when there is an exhibition being held.
+At present, Aspremont-Lynden Castle can only be visited when an exhibition is being held.
 There is also a restaurant in the gate building.

 Gallery